 This mouthwatering lentil and bacon soup is so easy to make at home and tastes delicious too.
 The rich salty bacon flavour works wonders with the soft texture of the lentils.

 This lentil and bacon soup recipe is a delicious lunch time option.
 Serving 4-6 people, this mouth-watering recipe is packed full of lentils which will keep you fuller for longer and bacon which adds a great depth of flavour to the soup.
-A hearty, healthy soup that all the family will love – and you can keep it for up to three months frozen, too.
+A hearty, healthy soup that all the family will love - and you can keep it for up to three months frozen, too.
 Just reheat it when you need a quick supper!
 This recipe takes 1hr to slow cook this luxurious soup dish.
 A portion of this dish works out at only 240 calories and 10g of fat per portion.
+Love homemade soup?
+We've got loads more delicious soup recipes right here!

 Watch how to make Lentil and bacon soup